jakecernet/KrokyPlus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an app that uses AI to order lunch on https://www.kroky.si/2016/?mod=register&action=order.
+KrokyPlus uses AI to simplify the food ordering process on Kroky.si.
+Users can log in with their Kroky username and password and the app will automatically place an order for them based on their previous orders and preferences.

+## Project Status
+KrokyPlus is currently in development and is not intended for production use.

 ## How to use it